nvernon99/Nightmare-Fuel-Synth/README.md

 - Reverb size, width (panning), and damp (lowpass) are all controlled via the UI
 - Dry and wet levels can be modified

-Some of the code is based on open-source code by Joshua Hodge (The Audio Programmer) as part of his TAP Synthesizer.
+Some of the code is based on open-source code by Joshua Hodge ("The Audio Programmer") as part of his TAP Synthesizer.
 The rest of the code is by me, Nolan Vernon

 Enjoy!